 Secure precious metal storage is important given that thefts of valuables are on the increase – and will continue to be as gold and silver prices rise and the economy sinks.
 According to the FBI, $1.6 billion worth of precious metals and jewelry was stolen in 2010, a 51% increase from 2005.
 Less than 5% of stolen precious metals are ever recovered and returned to the rightful owners.

 There are a number of viable options for storing gold at home, storing silver at home, or bullion storage programs at third-party silver/gold storage facilities.
 Home safes, decoy safes, ground burial, safe-deposit boxes, and secure bullion storage facilities can all be good places where to store gold and silver.

-Each of these options have their own advantages and disadvantages that should be considered.
+Each of these options has their own advantages and disadvantages that should be considered.
 It's not so much a question of which one to employ.
 It's more a question of which ones to employ in order to balance the primary concern of safeguarding your precious metals from theft with the secondary concern of ensuring at least some of your metals are readily accessible at all times.

 Store Your Gold and Silver in Home Safes